nextcloud/documentation/admin_manual/enterprise_external_storage/sharepoint-integration_configuration.rst

 credentials as User on the personal settings page in case your personal mount point doesn't have its own credentials.

-A user can´t update the credentials: Verify that the correct credentials are configured, and the correct type, either global or custom.
+A user can't update the credentials: Verify that the correct credentials are configured, and the correct type, either global or custom.